Aim of Portfolio:

 The portfolio looks to deliver a return of between 6% and 8% gross over the long term.
 This should, in a normalised environment, be above the higher rate of cash or inflation.

 Risk and benchmark performance of Portfolio:

-The Portfolio holds a higher content of equities compared to the Cautious Portfolio, but less than the Adventurous Portfolios.
-Currently the Portfolio holds approximately 26% in assets such as fixed interest and absolute return funds, with the balance in equity funds which can include property.
+- Currently the portfolio holds approximately 40% in diversifying assets such as fixed interest, property, infrastructure and multi asset strategies, with the balance in equity funds.
 We believe this is the best way to provide potential upside growth as well as providing equal weight between risk and reward.